How to Choose a Kindergarten in Singapore (2026)

 - Research the centre on ECDA's website (check SPARK certification and any past regulatory actions)

-- Prepare a list of 5-6 priority questions based on your family's needs
+- Prepare a list of 5-6 priority questions based on your family's specific needs

-- If possible, visit during regular operating hours (not during nap time or transition time) so you can see actual teaching in action
+- If possible, try to visit during regular operating hours — not during an open house, nap time, or transition time.
+You want to see actual teaching happening.

 During the Visit

 - Watch the children: Are they engaged, happy, and active?
-Or passive, unoccupied, or distressed?
+Or passive and unoccupied?

-- Watch the teachers: How do they interact with children?
-Are they responsive and warm?
+- Watch the teachers: How do they speak to children?
+Are they warm, present, getting down to the child's level?

-- Check the physical space: Is it clean, well-lit, well-ventilated?
+- Check the physical space: Clean, well-lit, well-ventilated?
 Are materials accessible?

 - Ask about transition to Primary 1: How does the centre prepare children for P1?